> is treated as luminance mask or alpha mask. (See Mask processing.)

 Percentages: refer to size of mask painting area minus size of mask layer image; see text 'background-position' [[!CSS3BG]]

-Computed value: Consisting of: two keywords representing the origin and two offsets from that origin, each given as an absolute length (if given a <>), otherwise as a percentage.
+Computed value: list, each item consists of two keywords representing the origin and two offsets from that origin, each given as an absolute length (if given a <>), otherwise as a percentage.

 Media: visual